 For each issue that matches the project and query, the report returns the interval that an issue has been assigned the selected states.
 Each interval is identified with a start and end timestamp.

 The report selects only intervals that intersect the Period setting for the report.

 The intervals are separated into days according to the time zone setting of the YouTrack server.
 Each duration represents the amount of time each issue has been assigned the selected state at the end of each day.

-The set of durations is collected for each day that is included in the period.
+The set of durations is collected for each day included in the period.

-Each value that is displayed on the report is calculated based on the set of durations for each day.
+Each value displayed on the report is calculated based on the set of durations for each day.